Tampa residents told to shelter in place as conditions worsen from Hurricane Ian

 Tripp said using candles to light your home during an outage is a safety hazard.
 If you do use them anyway, be careful and keep a fire extinguisher handy.

-At this time, it not known exactly how bad the damage to Tampa could be.
+At this time, it is not known exactly how bad the damage to Tampa could be.